List of American films of 2020

 This is a list of American films released in 2020.

-Due to the COVID-19 pandemic, numerous notable films that were originally scheduled for release from mid-March to December were postponed to release in mid through late 2020, in 2021 and in 2022, or were released on video on demand or on streaming services throughout 2020.
+Due to the COVID-19 pandemic, numerous notable films that were originally scheduled for release from mid-March to December were postponed to release in mid- through late 2020, in 2021 and 2022, or were released on video on demand or on streaming services throughout 2020.

 Box office

 The highest-grossing American films released in 2020, by domestic box office gross revenue, are as follows: